While enjoying the day, take a moment to enjoy the origin of 420 on 420, a day for celebrating and appreciating

 In 1990, Former High Times Editor Steve Bloom uncovered the origin while reporting for the magazine.
-It was subsequently spread throughout the magazine as well.
+It was subsequently spread throughout the cannabis community.

 Some corporate brands like Ben & Jerry’s and Burger King are starting market themselves on 420 as munchies.

 A popular misconception of the origin of 420 is it’s actually the police code for possession.